corenova/kos/reactor/npm.md

-# npm persona
+# npm reactor

-This persona provides basic NPM client transactions with the NPM registry.
+This reactor provides basic NPM client transactions with the NPM registry.
 It enables you to install/uninstall external modules to any given endpoint running KOS.
 For example, it can be used in conjunction with [node](./node.md) to auto-resolve dependencies via a simple